TheMariday/marimapper/docs/backends/custom.md

         #     some_led_library.set_led(led_index, (0, 0, 0))
 ```

+Fill out the blanks and check it by running `marimapper_check_backend --backend my_backend.py` in the same directory

+Once you've checked it works, you can run marimapper in the same directory with `marimapper --backend my_backend.py` and it will use your backend!

 If your backend needs any external libraries for example, `requests`, add them to marimapper with `pipx inject marimapper requests`

-Fill out the blanks and check it by running `marimapper_check_backend --backend my_backend.py`
+If you think others would find your backend useful (behave), please drop me a Github Issue,
+find me on Telegram or open a pull request so we can add it into marimapper!